jbcodeforce/ML-studies/docs/coding/langchain.md

 The following [prompt](https://smith.langchain.com/hub/hwchase17/openai-tools-agent) is the simplest prompt for OpenAI.
 It uses `agent_scratchpad` variable, which is a `MessagesPlaceholder`.
 Intermediate agent actions and tool output messages will be passed in here.

+### Evaluating results

+The evaluation of a chain, we need to define the data points to be measured.
+Building Questions and accepted answers is a classical approach.

+We can use LLM and a special chain ([QAGenerateChain](https://api.python.langchain.com/en/latest/evaluation/langchain.evaluation.qa.generate_chain.QAGenerateChain.html)) to build Q&A from a document.

 ## Agent

 [Agent](https://python.langchain.com/docs/get_started/quickstart#agent) is an orchestrator pattern where the LLM decides what actions to take from the current query and context.
 With chain, developer code the sequence of tasks, with agent the LLM decides.